 The US Commerce Department’s statistics indicate that customers in the US spent upwards of $517 billion online in 2018, contributing to a whopping 14% of total retail sales, and these figures are only expected to rise further in 2019.
 Reduced capital and operational expenses associated with online businesses, combined with a host of accessible online tools and services for all supporting functions, make eCommerce ventures an easy to launch, low-risk investment.

 Setting up the website using tools like Shopify or Magento is only the first step in launching your business.
-There are three important pillars that set a successful eCommerce business apart from others – Great products, relevant marketing and excellent customer service.
+There are three important pillars that set a successful eCommerce business apart from others – Great products, relevant marketing, referral program and excellent customer service.